ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-modifier.md

 We'll use an easy example which should cover a lot of common concepts for modifiers.
 This example is Skywrath's Ancient seal, which is an ability that simply applies a modifier to an enemy.
 The modifier applies the Silenced state on the enemy, and reduces its magic resist property by a percentage.

 :::info
-For simplicity sake, assume the ability has no shard or talents upgrades.
+For simplicity's sake, assume the ability has no shard or talent upgrades.
 :::

 ## Defining The Ability